joseffffff/google-spreadsheets-orm/README.md

 ## Quickstart

-Here's a quick example of an instantiation using `CustomerModel` interface as type for the `customers` sheet rows.
+Here's a quick example using `CustomerModel` interface as type for the `customers` sheet rows.

 The example is using `GoogleAuth` from [google-auth-library](https://github.com/googleapis/google-auth-library-nodejs) as authentication, but any other auth option from the auth library is available to use, more info on the